mojeanmac/vscode-salt/README.md

 ## Note

 This extension is still in an early stage.
 Please file an issue or contact  Molly (mmaclaren@ucsd.edu) if you find any bugs/confusing points.

-> Twemoji graphics made by Twitter and other contributors, licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/